divostar/Secure-password/README.md

 # Generate random string passwords with the option of including symbols

-This package uses Laravels Str random function to generate the basic alpha numeric string and then adds symbols as requested.
+This package uses Laravels 'St::random()' function to generate the basic alpha numeric string and then adds symbols as requested.

 ##Installation
 Add bobkingstone/securepass to your composer.json